-Through the intermediary of Professor H. G. Brunner of the Radboud University in Nijmegen, BGI could propose a tariff of about 300 euros for a quality sequencing of the whole genome and the production of FASTQ files.
+Through the intermediary of Professor H. G. Brunner of the Radboud University in Nijmegen40, BGI could propose a tariff of about 300 euros (excl.
+VAT) for a quality sequencing of the whole genome and the production of FASTQ files.

-To offer such pricing conditions, the BGI uses its own machines (Complete Genomics 30x).
+To offer such pricing conditions, the BGI uses its own "BGISEQ-500 30x" machines, which are derived from the technology developed by Complete Genomics41.